reversinglabs/reversinglabs-sdk-py3/README.md

     - Accepts a file path string or an opened file in 'rb' mode for file upload and returns a file analysis summary or a full analysis report
     - This method combines uploading a sample and obtaining the analysis results
     - The result obtaining action of this method utilizes the set number of retries and wait time in seconds to time out if the analysis results are not ready
+- `list_processing_tasks`
+  - Lists processing tasks generated by file submission requests.
+- `get_processing_task_info`
+  - Retrieves information about a completed file processing task
+- `delete_processing_task`
+  - Deletes a processing task record from the system.
+- `delete_multiple_tasks`
+  - Deletes multiple task records from the system based on the time when they were submitted.
+- `get_yara_id`
+  - Retrieves the identifier of the current set of YARA rules on the TitaniumScale Worker instance.

 ***